 Santa Clara Pueblo

-The Pueblo of Santa Clara, New Mexico, was established around 1550 and located in the Rio Grande Valley.
-Santa Clara Pueblo is well known for its highly polished black Pottery.
 You will find other traditional art forms of their Indian Pottery, like landscape paintings and cactus art.
 Few places in New Mexico can compare with the majestic beauty of the landscape of the homelands of the Santa Clara people.
 The splendor of the scenery is justly famous in the Southwest.
 The Santa Clara Pueblo has emerged with a stable tribal government and a prosperous economy.

 Watercolor – Oil – Acrylics

 Making the Change

-My canvas wall art of “Creekside Cathedral” was the first oil I painted after making the switch from Watercolor.
-Warner Bros. chose this wall art decor to license from me for their media series “Snatchers.”
+My canvas wall art of “Creekside Cathedral” was the first oil I painted after switching from Watercolor.
+Warner Bros. chose this wall art decor to license from me for their media series Snatchers.
 Now I paint exclusively with acrylics.
-There’s some toxicity with Oil paints, unlike acrylics, you clean your brushes with odorless turpentine and wear latex gloves to keep the chemicals off yourself.
-Oils take a long to dry, so if you’re in a hurry to go into what you just painted, you better know the proper technique to do that.
+Unfortunately, there’s some toxicity with Oil paints.
+Unlike acrylics, you clean your brushes with odorless turpentine and wear latex gloves to keep the chemicals off yourself.
+Also, oils take a long to dry, so if you’re in a hurry to go into what you just painted, you better know the proper technique to do that.

 Vivid Mystical Sedona Landscape Paintings